Deadline: February 4, 2019

-Applications are now open for the Commonwealth Split-site Scholarships.
+Applications for the Commonwealth Split-site Scholarships 2019 are now open.
 The Commonwealth Split-site Scholarships are for PhD candidates from low and middle income Commonwealth countries, to spend up to 12 months at a UK university as part of their doctoral studies in their home country.

 - Science and technology for development

 - Strengthening global peace, security and governance

 - Approved airfare from your home country to the UK and return at the end of your award (the CSC will not reimburse the cost of fares for dependants, nor the cost of journeys made before your award is confirmed)

 - Stipend (living allowance) at the rate of £1,084 per month, or £1,330 per month for those at universities in the London metropolitan area (rates quoted at 2018-2019 levels)